Fan State Condition Monitoring¶

 Annotating events of interest¶

 The Data Capture lab has a manual label mode and an automatic event detection mode.
 For this tutorial, we are going to use manual event labels.
 We will label the regions where the fan is in a particular state.
-When we go to build the model, we will use a sliding window of 1 sec. to generate features to feed into our classifier.
-To label, a region clicks on the graph, then select label event, and then specify which label is associated with that event.
+When we go to build the model, we will use a sliding window of 1 second to generate features to feed into our classifier.
+Right-click on the graph to create a segment around your event of interest.
+Next, click the edit button to select the label that is associated with that event.
 If you have collected your data set through other means, you can also import CSV or WAV files into the Data Capture Lab.

 The video below walks through how to label the events of a captured file in the SensiML Data Capture Lab.